trvrb/dynamics-practical/README.md

 	</logTree>
 ```

-This fine-tuning of the XML can be quite helpful and there are many, more advanced, analyses that require editing the XML rather than relying on BEAUti output.
+This fine-tuning of the XML can be quite helpful and there are quite a few more advanced analyses that require editing the XML rather than relying on BEAUti output.

 I've included this XML with the practical as `xml/pandemic_skyline.xml`.